 Loureiro: Typically used as a blending grape, Loureiro adds rich, exotic scents like orange oil and fruit blossom to wines.
 It is high in acidity and low in alcohol, making it a good counterpart for Treixadura.

-Mencía: The most notable red grape in the region, Mencía is best known for its intense, concentrated iterations in Bierzo, just east of Galicia.
+Mencía: The most notable red grape in the region, Galician Mencía wines offers a refreshing and not acid taste, in contrast with the sometimes over-extracted wines of Central Spain.
 It’s a challenging variety that requires vineyards that get enough warmth and sun for full ripening, but not so much warmth that alcohol levels go through the roof.
 The best examples are layered, structured, and fresh, with red fruit notes, minerality, and spicy, herbal accents.

 Caiño Tinto: Not planted at all outside Galicia and Portugal’s Minho, Caiño Tinto is known for making acid-driven, almost sour red wines that rarely exceed medium body.
 However, the grape has thick skins and high tannins, leading many winemakers to vinify it using carbonic maceration, as in Beaujolais.

 Espadeiro: A little-grown red grape with dark skins, Espadeiro makes light, juicy reds suitable for youthful drinking.